jeancarlo13/JCTools.GenericCrud/README.md

 If the creation is successful, the API return a object serialized in XML or JSON depending of the **Content-Type** header value, with the following properties:

 - **Success**: True if the operation was successful; else, false.
-- **Data**: A serialized object with all related data of the new created entity.
+- **Data**: A serialized object with all related data of the new created entity if the **Success** property is true; else, a string collection with the error messages

 **Example**